vvoronin/uuid/README.md

     import "github.com/twinj/uuid"

-    // Does not need to be called first but is recommened uuid.Init()
+    // Does not need to be called first but is recommended uuid.Init()

     id := uuid.NewV3(uuid.NameSpaceURL, uuid.Name("www.example.com"))